What Are Dave Ramsey’s Baby Steps? (Updated)

 Peter, over at Bible Money Matters, lists these reasons to pay off the house:

-• Interest Savings: By paying off the house early, you’ll save thousands in interest.
-The earlier in the life that you pay the mortgage off, the better you’ll do!
+- Interest Savings: By paying off the house early, you’ll save thousands in interest.
+The earlier in life you pay the mortgage off, the better you’ll do!

 The mortgage debate

-Once you get to this step, you may get some pushback from others.
+Once you get to this step, you may get pushback from others.

 Strong arguments exist on whether it is better to prepay mortgage debt early.